e-seafood/nagano_cake/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+&nbsp;Things you may want to cover:

 * Ruby version